architect/tap-arc/README.md

 # `tap-arc`

-> A small (~23kB) [TAP](https://testanything.org/) reporter with spec-like output, streaming, and failure diffing.
+> A small (~25kB) [TAP](https://testanything.org/) reporter with spec-like output, streaming, and failure diffing.

 ## Objectives

 - minimal, informative spec-like output for all assertions
-- minimal, maintained dependencies -- can't be shipping React to CI
+- minimal, maintained dependencies
 - streaming in and out
 - helpful diffing for failures